Red Hat Security Advisory: kernel security, bug fix, and enhancement update

 Description

-This Red Hat security advisory addresses two vulnerabilities in the Linux kernel packages used by Red Hat Enterprise Linux 9.
-The first vulnerability (CVE-2026-31411) involves a crash caused by an unvalidated vcc pointer in the ATM networking code.
-The second vulnerability (CVE-2026-43198) fixes a potential race condition in the TCP IPv6 connection handling code.
-The advisory also includes various bug fixes and enhancements unrelated to security.
-A kernel update is available that resolves these issues and requires a system reboot to take effect.
+This Red Hat security advisory addresses two vulnerabilities in the Linux kernel packages included with Red Hat Enterprise Linux 9.
+The first vulnerability (CVE-2026-31411) involves a crash caused by an unvalidated vcc pointer in the atm network code.
+The second vulnerability (CVE-2026-43198) fixes a potential race condition in the tcp_v6_syn_recv_sock function.
+The advisory also includes various bug fixes and enhancements.
+A kernel update is available that resolves these issues, and a system reboot is required to apply the update.

 AI-Powered Analysis